dinomatic/docs.dinomatic.com/source/docs/kemoku/blocks.md

 Besides categories, you can filter reviews by review tags as well.
 In difference to categories, you can select multiple tags.
 For example, display 12 reviews tagged "USA" and "Canada".
 You can combine those 2 together, for example display 10 reviews in "Sports" category tagged "USA" and "Canada".

-`💁 since version 1.5.7` you can overwrite bonus and affiliate link values on each table/grid block.
+`💁 since version 1.5.7` you can overwrite bonus and affiliate link values on each listing block.

+`💁 since version 1.5.8` you can enable filters, sorting and load more button on listing blocks.

 #### Table